← Back to 史記

 使

-In King Cheng Yun's first year, initially ascending the throne, he spread virtue and applied favor, tying old friendships with the feudal lords.
-He sent people to offer tribute to the Son of Heaven, and the Son of Heaven granted a blessing, saying: 'Pacify the disorder of the southern Yi and Yue, and do not invade the central states.'
-Thereupon Chu's lands extended for a thousand li.
+In King Cheng Yun's first year, when he first came to the throne, he spread virtue, bestowed favor, and renewed old friendships with the feudal lords.
+He sent men to present tribute to the Son of Heaven, and the Son of Heaven granted him sacrificial meat, saying, “Pacify the disorder among the southern Yi and Yue, but do not invade the Central States.”
+Chu’s territory then extended a thousand li.

 18